 - Go to court to see a judge (not always necessary)

 Ironically, if you wish to petition for your own bankruptcy you have to pay the appropriate fees involved.
 The court costs are currently £180 and administration costs are £525 (total £705).
 If you are in receipt of benefits such as income support, you may not have to pay the £175 court costs.

 In certain circumstances court fees can be exempt, therefore reducing the cost.
 Be aware of companies who can offer to arrange bankruptcy as there may be fees involved, which would increase the cost.

 Whilst many believe that becoming bankrupt is a free process, sadly it does come with costs.
 Should you not be able to afford to declare yourself bankrupt, it’s important that you talk to an advisor to discuss your options, and whether there is any available funding to you from local authorities or trust funds.

 It is important to contact a Payplan adviser to discuss all of your options before beginning the process of bankruptcy, as there are often more favourable solutions you may be eligible for.

 Get advice now

-Bankruptcy is normally dealt with in the High Court in London.
-However, there are local courts that can deal with bankruptcy orders.
-Once a bankruptcy order has been made, the official receiver will give written notice of the order to a number of organisations, this will include the order being advertised in the London Gazette (an official publication containing legal notices) and your local newspaper.
+- Once a bankruptcy order has been made, the Official Receiver will give written notice of the order to a number of organisations.
+This will include the order being advertised in the London Gazette (an official publication containing legal notices) and possibly your local newspaper.